On the absence of shock waves and vacuum birefringence in Born--Infeld electrodynamics: Conclusion

 The direction of motion of the type II solutions (\ref{eq:a222}) depends on the two solutions $\nu^{\pm}_{0}$.
 The motion is then governed by the negative values of $g^{\pm}_{0}$ and thus the wave moves to the left along the $x-$axis.
+The absence of waves moving to right is also caused by the insufficient precision of linear approximation used for calculation of extraordinary wave in our work.
+Further investigation with higher order approximation is required to see the full properties of the extraordinary wave.

 The solutions have the form of nonlinear waves without dispersion in the linear approximation; we have shown that the only physically relevant solutions are the exceptional waves which do not turn into shocks.
+The result is in agreement with the conjecture \cite{Brenier2004}, that the shocks are not allowed to form in the Born-Infeld electrodynamics.
+The conjecture was shown to be false \cite{NevesSerre2005}, therefore there is still a possibility of their existence which requires further investigation.

 To summarize the solutions of type I and type II equations: the only physically relevant solutions are exceptional waves; wave steepening does not occur in either case.
 Upon choosing the physical phase velocities from all possible phase velocities, we have needed to find the constant ratio of $a_{y}/a_{z}$.
 We have shown that, in our solutions, such requirement is satisfied only for the exceptional waves.
 This also sets the free function $a_{y}$ to a specific expression, characteristic for each type of equation (I or II).